-The administrative tasks that must be performed by the OracleAS Wireless Administrator include:
+The administrative tasks related to Web Scraping that must be performed by the OracleAS Wireless administrator include:

-- Configuring HTTP or HTTPS proxy settings.
-See Server Configuration in Oracle Application Server Wireless Administrator's Guide for information about configuring the proxy server. - Configuring security.
+Configuring HTTP or HTTPS proxy settings.
+See "Configuring the Wireless Server" in Oracle Application Server Wireless Administrator's Guide for information about configuring the proxy server.